 The implications of these devices being accessible to hackers are that it could lead to greater security risks than the sending of spam emails.
-It’s not beyond the realms of belief to imagine that in the future a number of devices in our homes will be connected to the internet and even to each other through a home network, e.g to centralise control of home appliances such as lighting, security cameras and sound.
-In fact Samsung have gone so far as to promise that all their products will be connected to the internet by 2020.
+It’s not beyond the realms of belief to imagine that in the future a number of devices in our homes will be connected to the internet and even to each other through a home network, e.g to centralize control of home appliances such as lighting, security cameras, and sound.
+In fact, Samsung has gone so far as to promise that all their products will be connected to the internet by 2020.
 This means that each device is a potential gateway for hackers, who could then gain control of all the devices within your home.

 Apart from the pranks that can be the result of controlling appliances such as fridges, coffee machines, thermostats and lighting, an attacker might also be able to gain access and control the security alarm or security cameras.
 So should you be away, they could access the cameras to confirm no-one is at home and then disable all your security measures in order to burgle your home.